particle-iot/device-os/README.md

 #### 1. GCC for ARM Cortex processors
-The Spark Core uses an ARM Cortex M3 CPU based microcontroller.
+The Particle Core uses an ARM Cortex M3 CPU based microcontroller.
 All of the code is built around the GNU GCC toolchain offered and maintained by ARM.

 Download and install the latest version from: https://launchpad.net/gcc-arm-embedded